rhafer/opencloud/docs/ocis/development/testing.md

 ### Run Full Test Suite

-#### Local oCIS Tests (prefix `api`)
+#### Local OpenCloud Tests (prefix `api`)

 The names of the full test suite make targets have the same naming as in the CI pipeline.
-See the available local oCIS specific test suites [here](https://github.com/owncloud/ocis/tree/master/tests/acceptance/features).
-They can be run with `ocis` storage and `S3` storage.
+See the available local OpenCloud specific test suites [here](https://github.com/opencloud-eu/opencloud/tree/master/tests/acceptance/features).
+They can be run with `ocis` storage and `s3ng` storage.

 For example, command: